bootdotdev/blog/content/golang/what-is-go-good-for-golang.md

 Since Go was designed from the very beginning to run on multiple cores, it has rich support for concurrency and for scaling when more cores are added.

-Go uses “goroutines” and channels, concurrent functions that allow the rest of the program to compute while they run, making for efficient dependency management.
+Go uses "goroutines" and channels, concurrent functions that allow the rest of the program to compute while they run, making for efficient dependency management.

 Goroutines are great as they continue if you have a network timeout or even an entire database failure, so you can work around any problems that come up.
 Go’s automatic garbage collection mimics Python and makes for a more convenient coding experience.